Private Stays

 • Check-out: before 10:00 AM on the day of departure, so we have time to prepare the accommodation for the next guests.

 We kindly ask that you leave the property by this time.
 If you’ve booked multiple studios, please return cutlery, glasses, bowls, etc. to the correct studio before departure.
+Please take your household waste with you to dispose of it in one of the containers outside the village center.

 Keys